 Source: *U.S. Bureau of Labor Statistics

 The American Veterinary Chiropractic Association (AVCA) approves several schools with animal chiropractic training programs.
+These equine chiropractic schools will prepare students for a career as an animal chiropractor, and provide all the necessary skills and knowledge required for success in this career.
 Those who successfully complete these programs can go on to sit for the certification exams, overseen by the Animal Chiropractic Certification Commission (ACCC), which is a division of the AVCA.
 This type of certification is usually earned by a Doctor of Chiropractic (D.C.) or a Doctor of Veterinary Medicine (DVM).

 Other types of certifications may be earned via training programs as well.
 Some schools offer training and certification programs in veterinary massage, rehabilitation therapy and veterinary spinal manipulation.
 Students can also look to schools that offer human chiropractic training to see if they offer an animal-based variant of the education.

 An ACVA certification lasts for three years.
 This certification must be renewed before the 31st of December in the third year when it expires.
 In order to renew this certification, one must complete 30 ACVA approved education hours.
 Additionally, an applicant must pass both a practical and written test to prove that one is still able to properly treat animals and that no knowledge has been lost.
 This process also ensures that all candidates are up to date in the requirements and procedures of this job and are not using outdated techniques or information.
 If one's certification expires, one must complete an integration course and re-sit the written exam portion.